 But then the 21st century came, and with it new generations of moviegoers who were looking for a cult classic to call their own.
 And so, from trivia nights, college campuses, stoner couches, Blockbuster aisles and Halloween costumes, the humble Big Lebowski arose as an undisputed—perhaps *the* undisputed—lead contender for the elusive title of Cult Classic of the 2000s.

-A Lebowski Tour of Los Angeles includes public and private locations (please be mindful around the latter), and also places that have vanished even in the last 20 years.
-Remember: Los Angeles sometimes celebrates its past and architecture, and sometimes physical and demographic change alters everything: it is what makes it a living city and not a European-style museum town.
+A Lebowski Tour of Los Angeles includes public and private locations (please be mindful around the latter), and also places that have vanished even in the last 25 years.
+Keep in mind, Los Angeles sometimes celebrates its past and architecture, and sometimes physical and demographic change alters everything - it is what makes it a living city and not a European-style museum town.

 The first site Lebowskiphiles inevitably seek out is the mid-century bowling alley that serves as the movie’s cathedral of friendship and setting of some of the most memorable (and quotable) banter in screenwriting history.
-The spiritual home of John Turturro’s scene-stealing Jesus (and his unforgettable theme song, the Euroexotica cover of the Eagles’ “Hotel California” by the Gypsy Kings), alas, is no more.
+The spiritual home of John Turturro’s scene-stealing Jesus (and his unforgettable theme song, the Euroexotica cover of the Eagles’ "Hotel California" by the Gypsy Kings), alas, is no more.
 You can drive by the site of the Hollywood Star Lanes bowling alley (5227 Santa Monica Blvd.), and see the elementary school that replaced it in the early 2000s.
-If you want to experience a similar ambiance, though, Shatto 39 Lanes, All Star Lanes, and Montrose Bowl are still open.
-Drink a White Russian at your own risk.
+If you want to experience a similar ambiance, Shatto 39 Lanes is still open.

 The opening shot is a composite of a desert landscape shot in Pearblossom, near Palmdale (up North on the 138) and a nightscape of the city from Simi Valley.
 Find a high point on the hills near the Ronald Reagan Presidential Library and point your camera south as you blast “Tumbling Tumbleweeds.”